Table of contents

 5.1.5.
 Fibonacci: Matrix Exponentiation

 For LeetCode's constraints, the linear DP version is already more than enough.
 But because this is Fibonacci, the usual Fibonacci machinery also applies.
-Matrix exponentiation computes Fibonacci numbers in logarithmic time:

 For this problem, the answer is: